rohit-dalvi/Azure-Data-Engineering-Projects/README.md

 > -  Perform transformations using PySpark
 > -  Clean and enrich data.
 > -  Apply withcolumn, regexp_replace, agg, groupBy, and sort functions for advanced processing.
-> -  Create basic visuals for the transformed dataframes.
+> -  Create basic visuals for the transformed data frames.

 > Data Storage:
 > -  Save the transformed data in Parquet format to the silver container.